CATIA-Systems/Modelica-Arduino/README.md

 ## Getting Started

-To simulate a sketch named `Blink` you have to perform the following steps.
+To simulate the sketch `Blink` you have to perform the following steps.

 - Save your sketch as `Sketches/Blink.ino`